scrapli/nornir_scrapli/README.md

 - [netconf_rpc](https://scrapli.github.io/scrapli_netconf/docs/scrapli_netconf/index.html#scrapli_netconf.NetconfScrape.rpc) -
 Send a "bare" RPC to the device
 - netconf_validate - Execute the `validate` rpc against a given datastore

+# Available Functions

+- [print_structured_result](/nornir_scrapli) -- this function is very similar to the "normal" `print_result` function
+ that now ships with the `nornir_utils` library (historically with nornir "core"), except it contains several additional arguments, most importantly the `parser` argument allows you to select `textfsm` or `genie` to decide which parser to use to parse the unstructured data stored in the results object.
+Please see the structured
+    results example [here](/examples/structured_data) for more details.